 I continuously do my best to breathe in and then breathe out, and trust that Jesus has the story He is writing, in the palm of His hand—we need not worry.

 But saying "yes" to a situation is much more than a verbal agreement or typing words into an email.
-Saying "yes" is allowing your heart to be at stake, open and vulnerable, loving strangers you have never met face to face.
+For me, saying "yes" is allowing my heart to be at stake, open and vulnerable, loving strangers I have never met face to face.